signaldatascience/R-curriculum/src/week5/day4/classification.md

 * Return to the linearly separable data with 2000 points which you initially used for the perceptron.
 Convert the matrix into a dataframe, add on a column with the class labels (which should be either $+1$ or $-1$), and convert the class label column into a factor.
 Name the columns of your dataframe appropriately.

 * Run `svm()` on your data to predict class label from $x$ and $y$ coordinates.
 Visualize the resulting model with `plot(fit, df)`.
-The points marked with an "X" are the support vectors of the corresponding soft-margin hyperplane.
+The points marked with an "X" are the support vectors of the corresponding maximum-margin hyperplane.

 * Vary the `cost` parameter of `svm()` from 0.1 all the way to much higher values.
 Each time, plot the resulting SVM fit.
 Interpret the results.